 | 1.
 Join efforts to achieve common goals |

 Two.
-Shared responsibility of these agents in the educational community regarding decisions affecting school
+Shared responsibility of these agents of the educational community regarding decisions affecting school

 Three.
 Taking advantage of all available resources in the school community